 Red wines should not - despite what you may have heard - be served at room temperature.
 They should, in fact, be served at ‘cellar temperature’, which is somewhere between 15 - 18C (59 - 64 Fahrenheit).
 White wines should be served between 8 - 11C (47 - 52 Fahrenheit), and not ice or fridge cold.
 Champagne and sparkling wines can be served from an ice bucket.
 Want to keep your wines at the perfect temperature?
 Check out Brumate’s top range of Winesulator wine canteens!

-How many tastings are in a bottle?
+How Many Wine Tastings are in a Bottle?

 If you’re serving plenty of different wines at your wine tasting party, you don’t want to fill up your guests’ glasses with each style on offer (at least, not at first).
 Tasting wine is all about exploring those flavors and aromas, as opposed to getting a bit tipsy and not being able to tell your Zinfandel from your Cabernet Franc.
 Most tasting experts recommend that the classic volume for a tasting should be around 75 - 90ml of wine per glass (that’s between 2 - 3 oz), which should mean you get about 10 taste servings per bottle.